As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The towns of Grit and Mason are near three famous ranches, known as Lindsay Ranch, Bar M Ranch, and Seaquist Ranch.
 It is the only place where you can find blue topaz in Texas.

 TIP: Every rockhound needs a good backpack.
-Backpacks belong to one of the most important equipments for all rockhounding trips.
+Backpacks belong to one of the most important pieces of equipment for all rockhounding trips.
 But it is not always to choose the right one.
 Check out the ultimate buying guide about the best backpacks for rockhounding in the article below:

 What Gemstones Are Found in Texas?